puspender01/frontend/README.md

 bash
 Copy code
 npm install
+This will install all the required packages to run the frontend application.

 Running the App in Development
 To run the app in development mode, use the following command: